ajiggody/playbook-configurations/README.md

 - secret_user.yml - creates a user account named jdoe (representing Jane Doe) across all managed nodes, while securely pulling a password from an encrypted vault file.
 It then displays a secret message stored in that same vault file.

+- httpd_setup.yml - simple playbook using task handlers to start httpd as a service

+- create_users_loop.yml - creates users in a list with a basic loop

+- create_advanced_users.yml - uses a loop with a list of dictionaries to create users with multiple attributes.
+Each dictionary entry includes name, shell, and comment.

+- conditional_hostname.yml - creates the file /etc/special.txt, but only if the host is a member of the test group

+- check_memory.yml - playbook with a task that uses the debug module to display the system's total memory, but only if the host has more than 1000MB of RAM.

+- set_motd.yml - created a Jinja2 template file motd.j2 with an if/else condition, then created a playbook that uses the template module to deploy your [motd.j2] file to /etc/motd on all hosts

+- generate_report.yml - Created a Jinja2 template file at system_report.j2 that included the following information
+for each host (e.g, hostname, IP address, total memory (MB)), then used template module to deploy the report to /tmp/system_report.txt on all host

+- conditional_httpd_restart.yml - This playbook that combines what I've learned about handlers, templates, and conditionals & applies it by installing the httpd package on all hosts, using the template module to deploy an Apache config file (apache.conf.j2) to /etc/httpd/conf.d/custom.conf, then restarting the httpd service when notified.
+The template included The host's ServerName & listens on port 80

 ▶️ How to Run the Playbooks

 Make sure you have a valid Ansible inventory file configured before running any playbook: (/home/user/proj-directory/inventory)